lucyjanetetlow/cdcssg.github.io/information/signposts/diagnosis.md

 group: information
 ---

-Diagnosis is usually performed within the first few days of birth.
-For some babies this may be longer because the syndrome may not be initially evident.
-The syndrome is determined by a combination of symptoms, physical examination by a specialist and genetic testing indicating missing part of chromosome 5.
+CdCS is usually diagnosed within the first few days of birth, though for some babies this takes longer.

+The syndrome is diagnosed by looking at the combination of symptoms, physical examination by a specialist, and finally by genetic testing.

-Symptoms include:
+Experts will look for symptoms such as:

-* Cry that is high-pitched and sounds like a cat
+* Cry that is unusually high-pitched and sounds like a cat
+* Low birth weight and slow growth
+* Intellectual disability
+* Slow or incomplete development of motor skills
+* Small head (*microcephaly*)
+* Small jaw (*micrognathia*)
+* Wide-set eyes
 * Downward slant to the eyes
-* Low birth weight and slow growth
+* An extra fold of skin over the inner corner of the eye (*Epicanthal folds*)
 * Low-set or abnormally shaped ears
-* Intellectual disability
+* Skin tags just in front of the ear
 * Partial webbing or fusing of fingers or toes
 * Single line in the palm of the hand
-* Skin tags just in front of the ear
-* Slow or incomplete development of motor skills
-* Small head (microcephaly)
-* Small jaw (micrognathia)
-* Wide-set eyes

-Physical examination may identify the following:
+When doing a physical examination, they may find:

+* Low muscle tone
 * Inguinal hernia
-* Diastasis recti (separation of the muscles in the belly area)
+* Separation of the muscles in the belly area (*Diastasis recti*)
-* Low muscle tone
-* Epicanthal folds, an extra fold of skin over the inner corner of the eye
 * Problems with the folding of the outer ears

+## Genetic Testing

-Full genetic testing (from a small blood sample) is recommended as it is the only method of obtaining an accurate diagnosis.
-Parents may also wish to be tested to see if they have the 10-15% chance of being carriers.
+A full genetic test (using a small blood sample) is the only way to be 100% sure, and a specialist will normally do this if they suspect that the syndrome is present.

-##Family advice
+### Parents &amp; family

+There is a 10-15% chance that the syndrome is inherited from a parent.
+If you are a parent, you should be offered a genetic test to see if you are a carrier.
+This means that you have the missing piece of the fifth chromosome, but not in the right place; a *translocation*.

-If it is a new case then there is no risk to the immediate family and close relations.
-If a parent is found to be a carrier then further investigations may be warranted of their siblings.
-Leaflets for counselling, advice for appointments and siblings for these question can be sought from [Genetic Alliance](http://www.geneticalliance.org.uk/publications_patients.htm).
+If neither parent is a carrier, then there is no increased risk to the immediate family, close relations, or future children.

+If one parent a carrier, then there is a high risk of future children having the syndrome, and it may be worth their siblings and any existing children having genetic tests as well.

+You can get leaflets on counselling and advice for family members from [Genetic Alliance](http://www.geneticalliance.org.uk/publications_patients.htm)